 Here they get battered by the surf and wash up on the black sand – just forlorn, pretty fragments of something once great.

 It’s a stunning sight – and it is really easy to get to.
 It is just across the road from Jökulsárlón, and there are car parks on both sides of the outlet.

 When is It best to visit Iceland?

-I recommended June to August as the best time to visit Iceland in my post on How to Visit Iceland Without Going Bankrupt, so check that out.
-You’ll get some tips on how to save money also (Iceland is expensive for most of us!), and there’s a link to Iceland’s Covid entry information.
+I recommended June to August as the best time to visit Iceland in my post on how to visit Iceland on a budget, so check that out.
+You’ll get some tips on how to save money also (Iceland is expensive for most of us!).

 This does depend on what time of year you go, but whether you go in summer or winter you will need a couple of basics:

 - A good pair of walking boots.
-I used the same pair of Salomons I bought for the Inca Trail, and they were great for Iceland.
+I used the same pair of Salomons hiking boots with Goretex that I bought for the Inca Trail, and they were great for Iceland.

 - A warm coat.
 I can’t recommend one warm enough for winter, because I haven’t been to Iceland in winter.
-I went in June, and I chose a lightweight down jacket with a hood from Mountain Warehouse.
+I went in June, and I chose a lightweight down jacket with a hood.
 And I wore it and was thankful for it every day!

 I hope you make it to South Iceland and that you have an amazing time!
 Let me know if you go to any of these places – I’d love to hear about your experiences.
 And if you have time after exploring South Iceland, do consider a day trip to the wild and wonderful Snæfellsnes peninsula or into the less-visited East Iceland and North Iceland.